chrfr777/mongodb/README.markdown

 If you do not have the patience to continue to read, but want to get down to it immediately, go get [our stuff at github](https://github.com/9apps/mongodb).
 We installed everything on Ubuntu, you can see our full install script in the repository.
 This is how to easily install the latest MongoDB

-    echo "deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen" >> /etc/apt/sources.list
+    echo "deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen" \
+            >> /etc/apt/sources.list
     apt-key adv --keyserver keyserver.ubuntu.com --recv 7F0CEB10
     apt-get update && apt-get install mongodb-10gen

-## MongDB
+## MongoDB

-We want to run a [MongDB replica set](http://www.mongodb.org/display/DOCS/Replica+Sets).
+We want to run a [MongoDB replica set](http://www.mongodb.org/display/DOCS/Replica+Sets).
 In short it gives you a distributed database, with one 'primary' and hopefully one or more 'secondaries' that can take over when the system decides that it is necessary.
 One obvious example of electing a new primary is failure of the old one.
 Another obvious one is for maintenance, at least when it is easy to force these reconfigurations.

 The smallest MongoDB replica set that is recommended has one primary, one secondary, and one arbiter.
 The arbiter doesn't do much, but helps in electing new primaries when necessary.
 We don't want to rely on one arbiter, so we'll use two.
 (This is not that expensive, because we can run them on t1.micro instances.)